As modified by vote of the Membership in 2003, 2007, 2011, and 2013.

 The publications of ASLO shall be Limnology and Oceanography, the L&O Bulletin,Limnology and Oceanography: Methods, and other publications deemed desirable by the Board.
 The Business Manager shall function as business and circulation manager for all publications.

 The Finance Committee shall annually review the financial affairs of ASLO.
 This review shall be a report on the financial record and be presented by the Treasurer at the annual meeting of ASLO.
 The fiscal year shall be the calendar year, and the financial accounts shall be balanced to the last day in December.

 By a system of rotation to provide continuity of service, the President shall nominate and the Board shall approve three (3) or more members to standing committees.
-Nominating Committee members shall serve one-year terms, and other committee members shall serve three (3) years and be eligible for reappointment.
-Chairs shall be appointed annually by the President and shall be eligible for reappointment.
+With the exception of the Nominating Committee (below), Chairs shall be appointed annually by the President and shall be eligible for reappointment; members shall serve three-year staggered terms.Members of the Nominating Committee shall serve two-year terms and may not serve consecutive terms.
+The Chair of the Nominating Committee shall be, ex officio, the Past-President who will be non-voting.
 Standing committees are the following:

 Awards and Citations: This committee shall solicit nominations for and designate the recipients of special or continuing awards as the Board shall designate.

 Education and Human Resources: This committee shall develop and oversee education initiatives for the limnological and oceanographic professions, including the production and distribution of educational and recruitment materials and development of activities and materials to improve teaching and research activities.
 It shall also encourage under-represented groups to participate in ASLO and in relevant professions through subcommittees established for specific purposes.